electrumpayments/billpay-service-interface/src/docs/devguide/hugo/site/content/transaction-flows.md

 # Payments

-Payments transactions always consist of a request leg, followed by a confirmation / cancellation / reversal leg to advice on the completion of the transaction.
-This kind of flow is commonly referred to as "dual messaging".
+Payments transactions always consist of a request leg, followed by a confirmation / reversal leg to advice on the completion of the transaction.
+This kind of flow is commonly referred to as "dual messaging", since the confirmation is always required, even for positive completions.

-In order to maintain system consistency, it is important that all advice messages are queued in persistent storage and repeated until an acknowledgement of receipt is received from the Billpay Service implementation.
-This process is commonly referred to as store-and-forward.
+In order to maintain system consistency, it is important that all advice messages are queued in persistent storage and repeated until a _final_ response is received from the service.
+Refer to the section on [store-and-forward](/protocol-basics/#store-and-forward) for more details.

 ## Declined Payment

-In the below flow the payment request is permanently declined by the Billpay Service due to a format error in the request.
-A similar flow would result if an entity upstream of the Billpay Service permanently declines a payment, or if the payment could not be sent to the upstream entity due to it being offline.
+In the below flow the payment request is permanently declined by the service due to a format error in the request.
+A similar flow would result if an entity upstream of the service permanently declines a payment, or if the payment could not be sent to the upstream entity due to it being offline.

-Refer to the section on [failures](/protocol-basics/#failures) for a definitive explanation of failure conditions, but any response with an HTTP status code other than success (2xx), Internal Server Error (500), or Gateway Timeout (504) are considered "declines".
-Declined transactions are confirmed not to have been actioned and do not have to be completed with a confirmation, cancellation, or reversal.
+Refer to the section on [failures](/protocol-basics/#failures) for a definitive explanation of failure conditions, but in summary, any response with an HTTP status code other than success (2xx), Internal Server Error (500), or Gateway Timeout (504) are considered "declines".
+Declined transactions are confirmed not to have been actioned and do not have to be completed with a confirmation or reversal.

 ![A Declined Payment](/images/sequence-declined-payment.png "A Declined Payment")